genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/03_processes.md

 ### classpath

 This tag defines additional jar files that might be needed by the microservices.
-The jar files declared in this section have to be comma-separated and need to exist within a "lib" or "bin" folder for any of the genesis products in the environment.
+The jar files declared in this section have to be comma-separated and need to exist within a **lib** or **bin** folder for any of the genesis products in the environment.

 You can use wild cards in your specification.
 This can be seen in the **classpath** for the **POSITION_APP_DATASERVER** and **POSITION_APP_EVENT_HANDLER** configuration in the example above.